 When she was knee-high to a point guard, you knew this kid had a bright basketball future.
-Elisha Leggett had all the moves the dedication, the coach ability you expect to see in a future champion.
+Felisha Legette had all the moves the dedication, the coachability you expect to see in a future champion.
 She disappointed no one.

 From 1981 to 1984, Felisha had the good fortune to play for Hall of Fame (1996) coach Willetta Spease at Nottingham High.
-Each year her team won state titles, and she won All-State and AII-America honors.
+Nottingham won two state titles and she earned All-State and AII-America honors.

-She finished her Orange career as the school’s all-time scorer-rebounder.
+She finished her Orange career as the school’s all-time leading scorer and rebounder.
 Following college, Felisha coached for two years at Westhill High School.
-From 1991 to 1993, she served as Assistant Coach at Boston College.
-Currently, Felisha Legette-Jack is Assistant Women’s Basketball Coach at her alma mater, Syracuse University.
-Her career is indeed a Profile in Courage.
+From 1991 to 1993, she served as assistant coach at Boston College.
+At the time of her induction into the Greater Syracuse Sports Hall of Fame, Felisha was assistant women’s basketball coach at her alma mater.